sandtreader/obtools/README.md

 The simplest way to use the libraries is within the same build system - see the Tupfile in `xmlmesh/server` for an example.
 You just have to name the libraries you are directly dependent on - further dependencies within the libraries are handled automagically.

-If you want to use the libraries in your own build system, you'll need to explicitly include the individual `ot-xxx.a`'s from `build-debug/libs/xxx` or `build-release/libs/xxx`, and include the `ot-xxx.h` header files from each library.
+If you want to use the libraries in your own build system, you'll need to explicitly link with the individual `ot-xxx.a`'s from `build-debug/libs/xxx` or `build-release/libs/xxx`, and include the `ot-xxx.h` header files from each library.
 The Tupfiles in each library say what other libraries it depends on.

 ## Contributions